BeautyScientist/GSDIANOZAS/README.md

+## **Getting Stuff Done In A World of Zero Attention Span**

+#### **Introduction**

+Like many people, maybe most people, I am struggling with a poor attention span.
+There are so many distractions.
+And they are all bright and shiny and  are literally designed to grab our eyeballs.

+I was having a particularly bad day with this and decided it was time to try and run with the stream rather than against it.
+Can I use the atomised nature of time in a world run by tech to achieve the sort of long-term goals that I have always imagined can only be done with long bouts of concentration?

+So here’s the plan.
+Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
+For example \- a book on how to cope with continual interruptions.
+This opening paragraph is my first trial with the concept.

+### **Laugh at perfection.
+It's boring and keeps you from being done.**

+Perfection is not only unattainable but often uninteresting.
+Flaws and quirks give work character and humanity.
+By rejecting perfectionism, you not only complete more work but often create more interesting, authentic results that connect with others.

+Do flaws in great works of art detract from them?
+There’s no question in my mind that they don’t.
+So why do I spend so much time getting emails just right?
+This is clearly a waste oftime.
+But it goes a bit deeper than just being good time management.
+When you are focused on something you are seeing it through a distorted lens.
+My email is not just overpolished.
+Nobody is going to look back fondly on a well worded email.
+There is every chance that I could be doing something much more rewarding with my time than writing it.

+Good enough is the perfect goal.

 #### **Mission Creep**

 My project to write this book in 10 minute bursts between other distractions has, as projects often do, drifted a bit.
 I used it to try out how effectively I can write stuff on my phone during my daily walk.
 This has proved to be quite successful and I have found I can get a reasonable section written, edited and uploaded by the time I get back.
 But my walk takes 25 minutes rather than 10 minutes.
 This is quite a good discovery and I am going to use it more.
 But it does mean I can no longer claim to be writing only in 10 minute bursts.